What was it like to grow up in post-war Finnmark?

 Our summer exhibition will take place from June 1st to August 19th and will present the artworks of six different artists from Norway, Finland and Sweden whom all have a Sámi background.
 The museum will be open every day from 10.00 to 18.00 during that period.

 The North Cape museum is a local culture heritage museum with an interactive, fun and informative permanent exhibition.
 The museum also regularly hold temporary art exhibition both by local and regional artists.

-The North Cape Museum in Honningsvåg has moved into its new location and will reopen with new exhibits from 14.
-June 2017.
+The North Cape Museum in Honningsvåg has moved into its new location and reopened with its new exhibitions June 2017.